-UW-Madison - CIO - Data Classification Policy
+UW-Madison - IT - Data Classification Policy

 The Data Classification Policy applies to anyone handling UW-Madison data.

 There are four data classifications.
 From highest to lowest risk they are: Restricted (significant risk), Sensitive (moderate risk), Internal (some risk), and Public (little or no risk).